The-AI-Alliance/community/README.md

-# community
+# README for the Community

-Documents, etc. that apply to all projects (like our code of conduct) and other community-related content.
+This repo contains documents, etc. that apply to all projects, like our code of conduct, and other community-related content of general interest to AI Alliance members and consumers of Alliance content and projects.